Thursday, May 07, 2026

 - I became friends with Beverly through blogging waaaaay back !
 We both had very dark brown hair.
 Since then we've crafted, traveled, worked and taught together.and most years we meet up and do the sheep and wool festivals together.
 We live on opposite ends of our small state so I love that we have these...threads...to keep us connected.

 -The twinning was 100% unintentional.
 We'd both acquired this gorgeous marled yarn from Starcroft Fiber when helping with a shearing years ago.
 Beverly knit her sweater not long after.
-I knio a sweater that was too large .
+I knit a sweater that was too large .
 I frogged it and did nothing till this year, when I knit this Felix , shown here unblocked hot off the needles.
 I am nothing if not consistently 11th hour!

 - NY Sheep and Wool remains the one place you feel thrilled to walk around in almost identical outfits with a friend as a grownup, not a tween!